CarolDoudouCao/Archaeo_Bodyform_China/README.md

 └── README.md

 ```
-> **Note:** This repository includes only male FXL examples; all scripts  are applicable to both sexes and traits, but other scripts and outputs are omitted to avoid redundancy.
+> **Note:** This repository includes male FXL examples for demonstration purposes.
+The scripts are applicable to both sexes and all traits; additional scripts are not included here to streamline the repository and avoid duplication.

 ## 📚 Study Overview